Governor DeSantis and Rep. Roy and Massie - May 22nd, Hour 3

 We have the power of the purse.

-There's a Democrat in the White House, and we're complaining about the things he's doing, but we are funding these things.
+And we're complaining about the things he's doing, but we are funding these things.

-So Yeah, I mean, I I I you know that there was the news about in 2023, he would he and I still think he's doing this, but we got the data 2023, he's granting parole to people in other countries illegally doing this, and then flying them into the country.
+Yeah, I mean, there was the news about in 2023, he would, and I still think he's doing this, but we got the data.

-And he wouldn't be able to Do that if he didn't have funding.
+And he wouldn't be able to do that if he didn't have funding.

-And it seems like you guys, and I know you were fighting the opposite side of this, but it seems like you guys have given up your leverage uh between now and the election.
+And it seems like you guys, and I know you were fighting the opposite side of this, but it seems like you guys have given up your leverage between now and the election.

-Uh Governor, great to be on.
+Governor, great to be on.

-Congratulations, Thomas on the great win.
+Congratulations, Thomas, on the great win.

 Amen to that.